+Transition T1A

-Transition T1A State 1 to 2
+State 1 to 2

 This pathway represents a change in land use.
-Land management includes modifications to the hydrologic function to develop pasture and agriculture.
+This includes modification of the hydrologic function to develop pasture and agriculture.
 Non-native seed disbursement is introduced (intentionally or unintentionally), which alters the reference community.